Almond Flour Thumbprint Cookies (Vegan)

 And that’s it!
 Easy, healthy, and delicious!

 Can I Add Flavor to the Cookie Dough?

 Yes!
 For variation, try adding 1/2 teaspoon of cinnamon or cardamom for a nice layer of flavor.
 Rosemary or culinary lavender would also be an interesting twist, adding about 1/2 teaspoon dried or 1 teaspoon fresh, chopped.
 For an infusion of lemon, use lemon-flavored olive oil and add a little lemon zest to the cookie dough.
 Do let me know in the comments any different flavor combinations you try!

 For those with nut allergies, try these gluten-free Oat Jam Thumbprint Cookies made with oats and oat flour.

-My favorite way to store these almond flour thumbprint cookies is to keep them loosely covered, and not in an airtight container.
-I find that if kept in an airtight container they soften up too much for my liking.
-It’s not a bad thing if you prefer them super soft.
+My favorite way to store these almond flour thumbprint cookies is to keep them loosely covered and not in an airtight container.
+I find that if kept in an airtight container, they soften up too much for my liking.
+It’s not a bad thing if you prefer them to be super soft.
 You’ll have to try both ways to see what’s best for you.

 - Oat Jam Thumbprint Cookies

 - Almond Flour Pecan Sandies with Chocolate Chips